-I’ve started to notice a trend, where a lot of high level sales reps such as AEs, Sales Managers, VP of Sales, etc. Feel they don’t need to worry about prospecting.
+I’ve started to notice a trend, where a lot of high level sales reps such as Account Executives, Sales Managers, VP of Sales, etc. feel they don’t need to worry about prospecting.

-I spoke with a VP of sales recently who stressed that his job is to just focus on his team and that his team needs to specialize in their roles.
-SDRs need to focus on prospecting, AEs need to focus on closing and his job was specifically to make sure his team is working as efficiently as possible.
+I spoke with a VP of Sales recently who stressed that his job is to focus on his team and that his team needs to specialize in their roles.
+SDRs need to focus on prospecting, Account Executives need to focus on closing and his job was specifically to make sure his team is working as efficiently as possible.

 I believe you should keep pushing everyone on the sales side of your organization to constantly prospect leads.
+It makes me specifically think about why Account Executives aren't prospecting more.
 Think about how much revenue your organization can drive if you keep your entire team focused and constantly pushing to bring in more leads instead of waiting on your marketing teams to push inbound for you.

 I was super lucky to have to opportunity to pick some of the most brilliant sales minds in the game on this concept.
 Here is what they had to say: